CityofToronto/bdit_data-sources/gis/text_to_centreline_geometry_scripts/QC/README.md

 where street_name_arr LIKE '%,%'
 ```

-`csv` file to look at: `more_than_one_street_with_small_lev_dist.csv`
+`csv` file to look at to find examples: `more_than_one_street_with_small_lev_dist.csv`

 ### Interesting Cases

-There were a lot of cases of streets that are totally spearate from each other having similar names. i.e. `The East Mall` and `The West Mall`, I'm not including those here.
+There were a lot of cases of streets that are totally separate from each other having similar names. i.e. `The East Mall` and `The West Mall`, I'm not including those here.

 #### William R Allen Road and Highway 27

 `William R Allen Road` and `Highway 27` are the few streets in the `gis.centreline` table that have different line segments for their northbound direction and their southbound direction.
 This is an issue because the algorithm will only match the bylaw to a street with one name (see information on the [street_name](../README.md) variable assigned in Step 3 in the process).
-So when given a bylaw where the street name that the bylaw occurs on is `William R Allen Rd`, it chooses to macth either `William R Allen Rd N` or `William R Allen Rd S` at random.
+So when given a bylaw where the street name that the bylaw occurs on is `William R Allen Rd`, it chooses to match either `William R Allen Rd N` or `William R Allen Rd S` at random.

 Right now, the algorithm disregards any text between brackets, so the description `William R. Allen Road (northbound)` would be changed to `William R Allen Rd`.